ivvvvvvvvvaaaan/echo-template/README.md

-# Echo AI Application Template
+# HKNS AI Application Template

 A clean, modern, and scalable template for building full-stack AI application.
 Get all Hawkins components out the box.